 Written by Holly Patterson

-London Fashion Week is undoubtedly the biggest highlight of the city’s fashion calendar, and an opportunity to experience some of the world’s best new collections.
+London Fashion Week is undoubtedly the biggest highlight of the world’s fashion calendar, and an opportunity to experience some of the world’s best new collections.
 LFW is one of the ‘Big Four’ fashion weeks, along with Milan, Paris and New York City.

 First launched in 1983, it was set up by The British Fashion Council (a non-profit trade organisation), with the aim of promoting British design in the UK and abroad.